Engine 1 and Engine 2 for Nonprofits

 How your nonprofit can balance meeting today's needs while investing in innovation

-During this webinar, authors of “Twin Engines for Propelling Social Impact,” (Laura Lanzerotti and Ann Mei Chang) will provide an overview of the Engine 1 / Engine 2 concept and two social sector leaders (Melissa Connelly, CEO of OneGoal, and Dr. Jordan Kassalow, founder of VisionSpring and co-founder of EYElliance) will share their experiences applying it.
+Join the authors of “Twin Engines for Propelling Social Impact,” (Laura Lanzerotti and Ann Mei Chang) as they provide an overview of the Engine 1 / Engine 2 concept, and gain insight from two social sector leaders (Melissa Connelly, CEO of OneGoal, and Dr. Jordan Kassalow, founder of VisionSpring and co-founder of EYElliance) who share their experiences applying it.